BestTimesToVisit.com Logo

 food

-Don't leave Cebu without trying 'lechon' (roast pig) – it's a national obsession and Cebu's version is legendary!
-For an authentic experience, head to a local 'lechonan' like CNT Lechon or Rico's Lechon.
-Also, be adventurous and try street food like 'isaw' (grilled chicken intestines) if you're feeling brave; just choose vendors with high turnover.
+Don't leave Cebu without trying 'lechon' – the roasted pig is a national obsession and Cebu's version is famously crispy and flavorful.
+For an authentic experience, head to a local 'lechonan' (lechon restaurant) like CNT Lechon or Rico's Lechon, and don't be shy about trying different parts of the pig!

 culture

 Filipinos are incredibly hospitable and value respect.
-When visiting churches or people's homes, dress modestly (cover shoulders and knees).
-A simple 'po' and 'opo' (yes/no respectfully) goes a long way when addressing elders or those in authority, showing you understand and respect local customs.
+When visiting churches or people's homes, dress modestly (shoulders and knees covered) as a sign of respect.
+A simple 'po' and 'opo' (yes/thank you, respectfully) goes a long way in showing politeness, especially when interacting with elders.

 safety